 - Personal property including family pictures, school books, health aids, and necessary wearing apparel;

 - A "wildcard exemption" of $4,000 worth of any other property, not including wages that have been garnished.
 This is called the "wild card exemption" because the debtor has the right to choose the exempt property.
 It could be a bank account, a tax refund, household furniture and furnishings, jewelry, furs, collections, or anything or any combination of things as long as the total value does not exceed $4,000;

 - A motor vehicle exemption of $2,400 is included.
 If your client owns a car worth $40,000 but owes $39,000 on it, it cannot be taken.
 However, a $6,000 car which the client owns free and clear is at risk, at least theoretically.
 Note also that the $4000 "wild card" exemption can be "stacked" on top of the $2,400 motor vehicle exemption to create a $6,400 equity exemption of a motor vehicle;

 - Tools of the trade of the debtor which do not exceed $1,500.
 These are items that a person uses to make a living;

-- Life insurance proceeds payable to a wife or husband or to a child, parent, or other person dependent upon the deceased;
+- Life insurance proceeds payable to a wife or husband or a child, parent, or another person dependent upon the deceased;

 - Social security, unemployment compensation, public assistance, veteran’s benefits, disability or illness payments and alimony or support payments reasonably necessary for the support of the debtor and any of the debtor’s dependents.
 This includes the earned income tax credit In re Royal, 397 BR 88 (Bankr.
 N.D.
 Ill.
 2008); In re Brockhouse, 220 B.R.
 623 (Bankr.C.D.Ill.1998); In re Fish, 224 B.R.
 82 (Bankr.S.D.Ill.1998).; and